-Maryland ENT Center, LLC is the choice Ear, Nose and Throat practice in the Baltimore area; we specialize in nasal and sinus disorders (sinusitis, nasal obstruction, nasal deformities, nasal allergy), cosmetic surgery of the nose (rhinoplasty).
-Our group's expertise also covers voice and swallowing disorders (hoarseness, acid reflux, swallowing difficulty), hearing and equilibrium disorders (hearing loss, tinnitus, dizziness), pediatric ENT diseases (tonsils, adenoids and ear infections), snoring and sleep Apnea, and head and neck tumors (cancers, thyroid masses, salivary glands tumors).
+Maryland ENT Center, LLC is the choice Ear, Nose and Throat practice in the Baltimore area that is chosen by many.
+We specialize in nasal and sinus disorders and cosmetic surgery of the nose (Rhinoplasty).
+We also cover voice and swallowing disorders, hearing and equilibrium disorders, pediatric ENT diseases, snoring and sleep apnea, and head and neck tumors.

 Our goal is to offer high-quality treatments for all, both in adults and children.

 Patients who come to the Maryland ENT Center can expect to get the most professional and personalized care, along with the latest surgical techniques in the field of rhinology.

 Dr. Shikani was named a "Top Doctor" in the specialty of Otolaryngology by Baltimore Magazine in 2012, 2013, 2015, 2016, 2017, 2018, 2019 and 2020.
 Twenty-thousand physicians in Maryland are reviewed every year in Maryland by Baltimore Magazine and only those M.D.s with the highest number of peer recommendations make the "Top Doctors" list.